-If the complainant believes that the Office of Student Life Officers lack impartiality, the complainant may choose to file a formal complaint with the Office of the Vice President for Student Affairs.
+If the complainant believes that the Office of Student Life Officers lack impartiality, the complainant may choose to file a formal complaint with the Office of the Dean of Student Affairs.

 Incidents concerning employees of AUK will involve the Office of Human Resources.